(Note: I will continue to update this as I add stalls and update stalls to this page, most recent updates first.)

-This was the only stall at Old Airport that sells Indian food.
+There aren’t many stalls at Old Airport that sell Indian food.
 There used to be a stall that sold things like Bee Hoon Goreng and Prata, but not anymore.
-There is now a Mee Goreng stall.
-Maideen Mee Goreng (47) is in the section behind, by the Briyani stall.
-(NO LONGER IN OPERATION)

 Ru Ji(37, left) is my choice of the four Fishball Noodle stalls at Old Airport Road.
 Ru Ji is a branch of the stall at Holland Drive, and it is just as good.
 Invited to take part in Singapore Day in New York City, this stall does not disappoint.

 The uncle works hard behind the stall, pinching off noodles, boiling fishballs, putting it all together.
 The others are cutting fish cakes and preparing the bowls.
 The queues are quite long, it’s about a 15-20 minute wait usually, 30-40 on weekends.
 But what you get is a great bowl of noodles, well worth the wait.